 Policy 5.6.3 of the ROP requires New Community Areas to be designed to meet or exceed a minimum density of 20 residential units per hectare and 70 residents and jobs per hectare in the developable area.
-The Berczy Glen community is planned to meet or exceed a minimum density of 20 residential units per developable hectare.
-Within each residential land use designation, a density range is specified to ensure appropriate densities are met throughout the Secondary Plan area to support an overall density of 70 residents and jobs per hectare across the entire New Community Area.
+The Robinson Glen community is planned to meet or exceed a minimum density of 24 residential units per developable hectare.
+Within each residential and mixed use land use designation, a density range is specified to ensure appropriate densities are met throughout the Secondary Plan area to support a minimum density of 70 residents and jobs per hectare across the entire New Community Area.
+Approximately 80 residents and jobs per developable hectare are being proposed in the Secondary Plan.